-For District IV Director: Rigoberto Hernandez
+For District IV director: Rigoberto Hernandez

-Related activities: Research Corporation Cottrell Scholar Advisory Committee, 2011–17, chair, 2016–17; American Association for the Advancement of Science, STEM Education Review Committee, 2015–16; Georgia Tech Faculty Executive Board, 2013–16; Sloan Foundation, Minority NSF STEM Ph.D.
-Advisory Committee, 2013–16; NIH MSFB Study Section, 2009–13; National Academies Board on Chemical Sciences & Technology, 2007–10; Telluride Science Research Center, Board of Directors, 2007–09; Morehouse College chemistry department, External Review Committee, 2007; Steering Committee for NSF Workshop on Complexity & Emergent Phenomenon, 2007; Steering Committee for NSF Workshop on Excellence Empowered by a Diverse Workforce, 2007; National Academies Committee on Advanced Chemical Imaging, 2005–06; published more than 95 peer-reviewed articles
+Related activities: Science and Software Advisory Board, Molecular Sciences Software Institute, 2017–19, chair, 2019, vice-chair, 2018; Academic Leadership Training Workshop, cofounder and chair, 2016–; Scialog Review Committee, Chemical Machinery of the Cell, Research Corporation, 2018–20; Minority NSF STEM PhD Advisory Committee, Sloan Foundation, 2013–; STEM Education Review Committee, American Association for the Advancement of Science, 2015–16; Executive Board, Georgia Tech faculty, 2013–16; NIH MSFB Study Section, 2009–13; Research Corporation Cottrell Scholars Advisory Committee Member, 2011–17, chair, 2016–17; National Academies Board on Chemical Sciences and Technology, 2007–10; Board of Directors of Telluride Science Research Center, 2007–9; External Review Committee for Morehouse College Chemistry Department, 2007; Steering Committee for NSF Workshop on Complexity and Emergent Phenomenon, 2007; Steering Committee for NSF Workshop on Excellence Empowered by a Diverse Workforce, 2007; National Academies Committee on Revealing Chemistry through Advanced Chemical Imaging, 2005–6; published over 125 peer-reviewed articles.

 Hernandez’s statement